ErraticDecay/Jira_Notes/phase1.md

 ## Jira Weekly process

 Retrieve all sprints for specified project (ex.
+BES)
-BES) Determine if:
+1. Determine if:
+  - Future sprint:
+    - If no future sprint, create sprint with proper dates and description
   - Active sprint:

-  - Future sprint:
+    - If no active sprint, change state on **nearest sprint** to active

-Determine if completed sprints have issues assigned:
+2. Determine if completed sprints have issues assigned:
   - Move issue to active sprint

-  <span style="color:blue">some *This is Blue italic.* text</span>
+3. Ensures all issues have valid story points

+4. Sends email to list of users on last day of sprint
+  - Completed issues assigned to sprint
+  - Pending issues assigned to sprint
+  -

+### Todo
+**Ref 2**-Check if moving issue to backlog removes all associated sprints